Index Protagonists | Railgun's Main Cast

 Misaka 9982: People are packed in containers?!

-- Panty Shot: Chapter 22.
+- Panty Shot: Chapter 22, (adapted to Railgun S Episode 5).
 She flips up her skirt to catch a falling kitten.

 - Sacrificial Lamb: She exists to show up, let Mikoto know that she has clones and get attached to one and then die without being able to do a thing.
 Her death sparks the darkest arc in the Railgun storyline.